waldoibarra/portfolio/README.md

 make apply
 ```

-This will update the website [waldoibarra.com](https://waldoibarra.com/) with the contents of the built app, which is the output of `make build_website`.
+This will update the website [waldoibarra.com](https://waldoibarra.com/) with the contents of the built app.